JStaRFilms/Blink/README.md

 Memory maintains context across queries, allowing natural follow-up conversations like "make it shorter" or "explain that in simple terms".

-### Customizing AI Behavior
+### Settings and Configuration

-Access the settings dialog from the system tray to customize the AI's behavior:
+Access the comprehensive settings window from the system tray icon.
+The settings are organized in three tabs:

+#### General Tab
+- **Output Mode**: Choose between "Popup Overlay" (displays responses in a window) or "Direct Stream" (types responses directly into your active application)
+- **System Startup**: Enable/disable automatic launch when Windows starts (requires administrator privileges for Registry access)

+#### Models Tab
+- **API Keys**: Securely store API keys for OpenAI and Google Gemini
+- **Model Selection**: Choose from available AI models (Ollama, OpenAI, Gemini, LM Studio)

+#### Prompts Tab
 - **System Prompt**: Define a custom system prompt to tailor the AI's personality, tone, and response format
-- **Model Selection**: Choose from available AI models (Ollama, OpenAI, Gemini, LM Studio)
-- **Output Mode**: Switch between popup overlay and direct streaming modes

-The system prompt is automatically prepended to every conversation, allowing you to create specialized AI assistants for different tasks.
+### Error Handling

+Blink includes robust error handling with user-friendly notifications:
+- **Connection Errors**: Notified when Ollama or cloud services are unreachable
+- **Authentication Errors**: Alerted when API keys are invalid
+- **Configuration Errors**: Guided when settings need adjustment

+All errors are displayed as non-blocking system tray notifications, ensuring the application never crashes unexpectedly.

 ## Project Structure